Hope’s Home proudly employs qualified and energetic people who are passionate about helping children with complex medical needs and their families.

 Amanda graduated from Alberta’s Practical Nursing program in 2004.
 She since has trained to facilitate Color Spectrums training as well as Basic Skills training, is a graduate of the Saskatchewan Institute of Health Leadership program, the LEAP management skills development program and is working towards being a certified coach with the International Coach Federation.

-Evelyn came to Hope’s Home five years ago to fill the position of executive assistant to the CEO.
+Evelyn came to Hope’s Home to fill the position of executive assistant to the CEO.
 Having a child with complex medical needs within her family circle, it was Hope’s Home’s mission, vision and values that drew her to the organization.
-Her many years of experience in the administrative field and organizational abilities have proven an asset to the CEO.
-She has now expanded her duties to support the COO and CFO as well.
+Her many years of experience in the administrative field and organizational abilities have proven an asset to the CEO and CFO.

 From an early age, Mickey knew that working with children was where her path would lead her.
 Equipped with her ECE Level III and years of experience working in early childhood education, Mickey started working at Hope’s Home Prince Albert in 2013 as the Early Learning & Childcare Manager.
 As Hope’s Home began its journey in Prince Albert, Mickey took it upon herself to help grow the organization’s awareness in its new city.
 She became the face of Hope’s Home Prince Albert and increased its fundraising efforts by creating the annual Hope’s Home Golf Tournament.